The summer months promise longer days, warmer weather, and the chance to really make the most out of your boat.

-This should be done regularly whilst the boat is in use, but particularly during the pre-season check.
+This should be done regularly whilst the boat is in use, particularly during the pre-season check.

 The hull, deck and topsides need cleaning with a mild detergent to ensure there is no excess salt water, and to allow you to check for any scratches, dents or marks which may need sorting before you set sail.

-This inlaces paining the bottom and is particularly important if your boat remains in the water throughout the year.
+This inlaces painting the bottom and is particularly important if your boat remains in the water throughout the year.

-If this is the case, now is the time to scrape and sand the bottom, before paining it with antifouling paint.
+If this is the case, now is the time to scrape and sand the bottom, before painting it with antifouling paint.

 This will prevent dragging, improving speed and fuel effacing and reducing engine strain.

 Once the boat is completely dry throughout, it is important to wax the exterior.